AIgen/df-posthoc-calibration/README.md

 gives the calibrated probabilities (a 1D `numpy` vector of floats).

 ### Self-contained example with logistic regression
-The file `credit_default_example.ipynb` documents an illustrative example for learning and recalibrating a logistic regression classifier on the credit default dataset [4].
+The file `example_credit.ipynb` documents an illustrative example for learning and recalibrating a logistic regression classifier on the credit default dataset [4].
 For the full pipeline, the dataset is first split into three parts (training, calibration, and test).
 The salient lines of code (paraphrased) are:

 ```python
 x_train, y_train, x_calib, y_calib, x_test, y_test = load_data_and_create_splits()